 Other graduates choose to continue their education, pursing a variety of master level and even terminal degree programs.

 There is no better way to study individuals, groups and society than by going out into the world around you.
-Sociology is defined by its engagement with the social world.
+Learn more about experiential learning opportunities on our main Sociology & Criminology

 The Department of Sociology and Criminology offers a B.A. in sociology, a minor in sociology, a minor in human services, a minor in criminology, as well as a B.A. in criminology.